Velrok/clj-game-of-life/README.md

 # clj-game-of-life

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) implementation in clojure.

 ## License

-Copyright © 2013 FIXME

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the MIT License.